mailchimp/content-style-guide/05-content-types.html.md

 **What:** Short message that alerts the user to a problem in their account or campaign
 **Length:** 20-75 words
 **Owner:** Product
-**Example:** “Looks like you've left our default header content unmodified.
-Specifically, we still see ‘Use this area to offer a short preview’ in the pre-header/header area.”
+**Example:** Looks like you've left our default header content unmodified.
+Specifically, we still see ‘Use this area to offer a short preview’ in the pre-header/header area.

 ### In-app marketing

 **What:** Brief messages that encourage users to try specific features in the app
 **Length:** 10-30 words
 **Owner:** Product, with help from marketing
-**Example:** “Autoresponders is now called Automation.
-Provide timely, relevant information to subscribers and customers with Automation Workflows.”
+**Example:** Autoresponders is now called Automation.
+Provide timely, relevant information to subscribers and customers with Automation Workflows.

 ### Interface copy

 **What:** Explanatory in-app messaging that guides and informs users
 **Length:** 10-50 words
 **Owner:** Product
-**Example:** “To get started, set a URL to import.”
+**Example:** To get started, set a URL to import.

 ### Social media

 **What:** Posts on Twitter, Facebook, Instagram, and LinkedIn that highlight blog posts, events, notable MailChimp users, and more
 **Length:** 20-30 words
 **Owner:** Marketing, support
-**Example:** "Wilco used MailChimp's automation tools to release their new album.
-Here's how: [http://blog.mailchimp.com/how-wilco-used-mailchimp-automation-to-release-its-new-album/](http://blog.mailchimp.com/how-wilco-used-mailchimp-automation-to-release-its-new-album/)"
+**Example:** Wilco used MailChimp's automation tools to release their new album.
+Here's how: [http://blog.mailchimp.com/how-wilco-used-mailchimp-automation-to-release-its-new-album/](http://blog.mailchimp.com/how-wilco-used-mailchimp-automation-to-release-its-new-album/)

 Read [Writing for social media](/writing-for-social-media)